-- (a) Seqwater's proposed 100% fixed (Part A) tariff is unacceptable as significant charges would apply when water is not available and in those instances where water is available but not required.
-Accordingly, a greater percentage of variable charge (up to 85% of the total charge) is proposed (R. & E. Thefs 2012 and S. Tramacchi 2012); - (b) some adjustment to the current ratio of fixed/variable tariffs is justified on the basis that although some costs are fixed, some operating costs are modest particularly when usage is low as has occurred in the past 18 months (S. Tramacchi 2012); and - (c) Cedar Pocket Dam WSS tariffs should be the same as those in the Mary Valley WSS as they are in the same catchment (R. & E. Thefs 2012);
+(a) Seqwater's proposed 100% fixed tariff is unacceptable as significant charges would apply when water is not available and in those instances where water is available but not required.
+Accordingly, a greater percentage of variable charge (up to 85% of the total charge) is proposed (R.J. and E.R.
+Thefs 2012 and S. Tramacchi 2012);

+- (b) some adjustment to the current ratio of fixed/variable tariffs is justified on the basis that although some costs are fixed, some operating costs are modest particularly when usage is low as has occurred in the past 18 months (S. Tramacchi 2012); and - (c) Cedar Pocket Dam WSS tariffs should be the same as those in the Mary Valley WSS as they are in the same catchment (R.J. and E.R.
+Thefs 2012).

-The Authority has, in Volume 1, analysed the tariff structure and the efficiency implications of the tariff structure, to apply to Seqwater's schemes.
+The Authority, in Volume 1, analysed the tariff structures and their efficiency implications for Seqwater's schemes.

-The Authority considers that, in general, aligning the tariff structure with fixed and variable costs will manage volume risk over the regulatory period and send efficient price signals.
-To signal the efficient level of water use, the Authority recommends that all, and only, variable costs be recovered through a volumetric charge, with fixed charges covering the balance of costs.
+In general, aligning the tariff structure with fixed and variable costs will manage volume risk over the regulatory period and send efficient price signals.
+To signal the efficient level of water use, the Authority recommended that variable costs be recovered through a volumetric charge, with fixed charges covering the balance of costs.